IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-0/README.md

 ![Db2 Warehouse credentials](../.gitbook/assets/images/db2/db2-cloud-credentials.png)

-## 4. Setting up Cloud Pak for Data
+## 4. Creating a new Cloud Pak for Data project

 At this point of the workshop we will be using Cloud Pak for Data for the remaining steps.